Learn how to make sense of your infant or toddler’s sleep challenges, and find out how to appropriately address them.

 Keep it routine.

-Learning how to predict what will happen next is very important for young children as it helps them feel secure and in control of their world.
+Learning how to predict what will happen next helps young children feel secure and in control of their world.
 Bedtime routines help babies learn when it’s time to go to sleep.
 Having a bedtime routine means doing the same thing—as much as possible—every time you put your baby to sleep.
 Families will have different routines based on their culture and the needs of their individual child.
 What’s most important is that the routine stays basically the same from day to day, and that it is comforting, loving, and relaxing for your child.

 Read the signs.